I have been responsible for selling sheet music for charities – a charity shop and a local concert club.

 I enjoyed sorting out the donations, especially if there was anything unusual or special (eg. a large expensive hardback score of Bach’s Mass In B Minor).
 I was always very pleased to find donated items which were of as-new (or nearly) condition as these could just be priced and put straight out for sale.

-Second-hand Bookshops and some charity shops stock sheet music.
+Some second-hand bookshops and some charity shops stock sheet music.
 Here are some charity shops in Worcestershire which usually sell second-hand sheet music:

 St Richard’s Hospice Snowdrops Bookshop 13-14 St Swithin’s Street (upstairs), usually a good selection of sheet music and some in excellent condition too (also second-hand books on a range of subjects including music).